Going back to the office means giving up lucrative WFH side hustles for many employees

 Sara Hanks says she’s going to try to juggle both.
 Her “main job,” as she calls it, is director of program management at a company that manufacturers products for the railroad industry, like locomotives and airbrakes.
 Then, in April 2020, after 10-plus years of implementing software systems on the shop floor, she decided to create an app to counter often-clunky quality-system software.
 A few months later, she added a partner to her company, Leverage4Data, and they’re continuing to work on perfecting the app designed to help manufacturers manage their supplier quality.

-The 43-year-old Erie, Pennsylvania, resident, who’s been at her current company for 21 years, spends 70 minutes commuting round trip, plus another hour needed for getting dressed, putting on makeup, packing a lunch, etc. She estimates spending 40-45 hours a week on her full-time job and another 15 for her part-time one—and she fears how she’ll be able to balance, as her company switches to a hybrid work plan in September.
+The 43-year-old Erie, Pennsylvania, resident, who’s been at her current company for 21 years, spends 70 minutes commuting round trip, plus another hour needed for getting dressed, putting on makeup, packing a lunch, etc. She estimates spending 40 to 45 hours a week on her full-time job and another 15 for her part-time one—and she fears how she’ll be able to balance, as her company switches to a hybrid work plan in September.

 “I have mixed feelings.
 On one hand, I had the opportunity to go back to the office for a couple days last week.
-There’s a real energy by being around other people and I think that’s great, but things are starting to get a little traction, ” Hanks explains.
+There’s a real energy by being around other people, and I think that’s great, but things are starting to get a little traction, ” Hanks explains.
 “Things are going well, so I don’t want to give that up.
 It’ll be a big challenge in terms of time management.”

 She’s debating whether to bring her personal laptop to work and then duck out for her lunch hour to a nearby coffee shop for client meetings.

 “I’m a creator and I want to build a legacy,” she says.
-“I didn’t discover this in myself until I was 40 years old, and at that time I had a family a responsibility to bring home my paycheck to them.
+“I didn’t discover this in myself until I was 40 years old, and at that time I had a family responsibility to bring home my paycheck to them.
 That’s when I decided I can’t give up the opportunity to pursue my dream to create a company.
 I do know how to work hard, so why not go for it?”